rtmtree/fantastic5-chain-cosmos-sdk/readme.md

   rank: "1"
 ```

-This means that teamId 3 is the winner of the Matchweek 1 with 126 points and teamId 2 is the runner-up with 111 points.
+This means that teamId(`index`) 3 is the winner of the Matchweek 1 with 126 points and teamId 2 is the runner-up with 111 points.

 #### Verify current Matchweek Id again